X-Infernus: Chapter Three: What You Wish For

 Magik confronts Witchfire at her castle.
 Witchfire claims everything Belasco ever owned, including Magik's soul, and after a quick battle, Magik is taken down by Witchfire, who claims the second Bloodstone amulet.
 Witchfire stabs Magik in the chest, injuring her and knocking her out.
 Witchfire takes Pixie's Bloodstone and adds it to the original amulet, giving her four Bloodstones and a more demonic appearance.

-Elsewhere in Limbo, Kurt, Mercury, Colossus, Rockslide, Pixie, and Wolverine are fighting their way through many demons.
+Elsewhere in Limbo, Nightcrawler, Mercury, Colossus, Rockslide, Pixie, and Wolverine are fighting their way through many demons.
 Pixie, Mercury, and Rockslide are horrified at how brutal the older X-Men are towards the demons.
-An octopus-type creature attacks Kurt until Pixie jumps in and kills it with her soul dagger.
+An octopus-like creature attacks Nightcrawler until Pixie jumps in and kills it with her soul dagger.
 Colossus shatters Rockslide, who reforms from Limbo rock, and Wolverine is stabbed in the chest with a sword that sends him into a berserker rage and he kills all the demons that stand in their way.
 After Colossus removes the sword from Wolverine, they stumble upon Belasco's castle.
 After trying to decide how to get there, Pixie senses the darkness within her suddenly growing and she teleports off to the castle by herself.

 After arriving at the castle, Pixie happens upon a mirror that shows herself transformed into a demon.
 Pixie freaks out and runs into the throne room where she finds Magik chained up and Witchfire.
 Witchfire grabs Pixie by the throat and forces her to become her new apprentice and begins forging a new Bloodstone from Pixie's soul.

-Hearing the screams from the castle, Kurt teleports the X-Men into the throne room.
+Hearing the screams from the castle, Nightcrawler teleports the X-Men into the throne room.
 Once there, Witchfire turns Colossus and Wolverine against Mercury and Rockslide.
-Kurt notices Illyana chained to a pillar.
+Nightcrawler notices Illyana chained to a pillar.
 She asks him to stab her with the Pixie's soul dagger, as it is the only way to free her, and he is the only one to do it because he is attuned to magic.
 She apologizes and he stabs her.
-At that moment, Colossus punches Kurt and Witchfire finished making her fifth and final Bloodstone from a partially demonic Pixie.
+At that moment, Colossus punches Nightcrawler and Witchfire finished making her fifth and final Bloodstone from a partially demonic Pixie.